 - Certificates of Amendment must be signed by at least one general partner and by each other general partner designated in the Certificate of Amendment as a new general partner.

-- In a situation where a sole general partner withdraws and a new general partner is admitted, if the date of withdrawal is in the future, both must sign.
+- In a situation where a sole general partner withdraws and a new general partner is admitted, both must sign if the date of withdrawal is in the future.
 If the date of withdrawal is in the past, only the new general partner must sign.

-- All other LP certificates must be signed by at least one general partner.
+- Certificates of Assumed Name and all other LP Certificates must be signed by a general partner.

 - Any certificate may be signed by an attorney-in-fact.

-In addition, the following general rules may be helpful:
+The following general rules may be helpful for New York filings: